-CAESES® also allows you to generate complex models that satisfy the requirements of the CFD and the stress analysis departments.
-With a robust and variable turbine wheel model, automated studies can consider the aerodynamic performance but also stress characteristics at the same time.
+CAESES® also allows you to generate complex models that satisfy the requirements of both CFD and structural analysis.
+With a robust and variable turbine wheel model, automated studies can consider the aerodynamic performance but also stress characteristics at the same time, in a single loop and fully automated.
 Check out the case study about turbine blade optimization including scallops.

-CAESES® is the perfect design tool for volutes of turbochargers and pumps.
-100% robustness and the possibility to build-in company-specific design parameters are the main benefits for you as a CAESES® user.
-Create your own model – or let us help you to create a custom template model that can be used in your CFD department without any CAESES® expertise!
+CAESES® is your design tool for further optimizing volutes of turbochargers and pumps.
+You get 100% robust models and the possibility to build-in any company-specific design parameters.
+Create your own model, or let us help you to create a custom template model that can be used in your simulation department without the need of any CAESES® expertise!
+Read more.

 The idea of endwall contouring is to be able to modify the hub and shroud geometry, e.g. in the leading edge region of the blade, to minimize undesired secondary flow losses.
 With CAESES® you create your own parametric models for these free-form surfaces.
-We can also provide existing efficient models that can be readily used for optimization.
 Check out the blog post “Variable Geometry for Endwall Contouring of Turbines and Compressors” for more information and a short demo video.

 - Fans and blowers (axial, radial, mixed flow)